Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 Motorola also includes some AI tricks to help users customize how the camera handles colors based on the subject, which is a neat way to personalize the camera experience.
 That includes Action Shot for fast-moving subjects, Group Shot, which is Motorola's version of Best Take, and the new Air gestures for controlling video capture without touching the phone.

-Video capture also feels quite improved from previous models, thanks to better color reproduction and overall more stable recording, even at 4K60 or 8K30.
+Video capture also takes advantage of better color reproduction and overall more stable recording, even at 4K60 or 8K30.
+You can capture video in Dolby Vision for an even greater boost, or use Camcorder mode for improved handling.

 Motorola Razr Ultra 2025: Competition